navpreet032/MonacoDemo/README.md

 ## About the  Project
 My main motive for the project was to create a code editor using Electron and React.
 I want to add an Intellisense feature for C++, and I wonder if I can use the Clangd extension to do so in an Electron React environment.
 I am new to development, so if you can help me achieve my goal, it would be very helpful for me.
 I was just trying to setup the extension.
 So i created a new project using react only.

+## Questions
+Does vsCode also uses ext-host server for clangD extension? if the extension can works fine in VsCode.Then can it work on monaco also?